 - Confirm that the salary they are being offered in Canada is consistent with their specialized knowledge.
 Because the salary of a specialist is typically above average, the salary offered must be above current prevailing wage levels for that occupation as determined by the officer.

-To find out if you qualify for this type of work permit and to learn how FWCanada can help you with your application, fill out our free assessment form.
+To find out if you qualify for this type of work permit and to learn how FWCanada can help you with your application, fill out our assessment form.

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.